profusion/auth0-chrome/README.md

 ### Getting Started

 If you haven't already done so, [sign up](https://auth0.com/signup) for your free Auth0 account and create an application in the dashboard.
 Find the **domain** and **client ID** from your app settings, as these will be required to integrate Auth0 in your Chrome extension.
+Note that the client type that you use has to be `Native`, or you will get unauthorized errors.

 Chrome extensions are packaged as `.crx` files for distribution but may be loaded "unpacked" for development.
 For more information on how to load an unpacked extension, see the [Chrome extension docs](https://developer.chrome.com/extensions/getstarted#unpacked).